Why use raised beds in the vegetable garden?

 Our raised vegetable beds come in a range of heights from 7 inches through to 9, 14 and 21 inches tall.
 The beds also come in a range of sizes including 3 x 3ft, 4 x 4ft, 6 x3 ft, 6 x 4ft and a whopping 6 x 6ft bed.
 We also cur custom lengths of timber should you require a size we don't stock.

-To view our range of Quickcrop timber raised vegetable beds please click on the links below:
+To view our range of Quickcrop timber raised vegetable beds please click on the link below to open our full raised bed shop:

 More information on our raised vegetable beds can be found at the link.